vezeli/computational-finance/README.rst

-This project implements examples of numerical methods commonly used in the field of quantitative finances.
+This project aims to provide a practical implementation of numerical methods commonly utilized in the field of quantitative finance.
+The examples included in the project demonstrate how these methods can be implemented and used to solve different financial problems.

 Requirements
 ============